 About the Minister's Student Council

-Why is the council needed?
+Why is the Minister's Student Council needed?

-What will it do?
+What does it do?

 How do I get involved?

 Applications to join the DOVES Council will open annually in Term 4.

 Students are appointed to the DOVES for a two-year period, so the number of positions available each year may vary.

 Students who are unsuccessful in being appointed to the DOVES council, will have the opportunity to participate in the regional-level DOVES forums.